An historic urban park in the heart of King’s Lynn. The Walks is the only surviving 18th century town walk in Norfolk.

 The Principal Features of The Walks

-The avenues form the essential framework of the designed landscape and provide the dominant planting.
-The site takes its name from these features.
+Planted between 1843 and 1906, The Avenues form the most striking feature within the park, and form the essential framework of the designed landscape.
+Consisting of Lime, Horse Chestnut and Plane trees, the site takes its name from these dominant features.
 The survival and proliferation of the avenue aesthetic, through periods in which other civic authorities considered them unfashionable (and many were removed) is one of the most unusual features of this site.
 No other historic public landscape has yet been identified which contains avenues spanning the date range of those in The Walks.

 The Red Mount